-Please reach out to email@example.com to let them know about this issue – we’ll receive and test the overdischarged Weego, then determine if we can repair it or if it needs to be fully replaced.
+Please visit our Warranty Support page and fill out the form to let us know about this issue – we’ll receive and test the overdischarged Weego, then determine if we can repair it or if it needs to be fully replaced.

 - Connect Weego to provided wall charger